Dinner theater: Westchester Broadway Theatre

-The Derby Dinner Playhouse in Clarksville, Indiana opened in 1974 and was still open in 2009, operating continuously for 35 years.
+The Derby Dinner Playhouse in Clarksville, Indiana opened in 1974, and has operated continuously.
 They utilized a "magic stage" similar to those used by the Barn Dinner Theatre.
 An orchestra, if utilized, plays in the "attic", out of sight.

 Popularity and decline

 Dinner theaters as regional entertainments for local audiences in the US peaked in the 1970s.
 Alhambra Dinner Theatre owner Tod Booth stated that in 1976, there were 147 professional dinner theaters in operation nationwide.

 The dinner theaters that used former movie actors to star in the productions were particularly successful.
 Van Johnson, Lana Turner, Don Ameche, Eve Arden, Mickey Rooney, June Allyson, Shelley Winters, Dorothy Lamour, Tab Hunter, Betty Grable, Sandra Dee, Mamie Van Doren, Joan Blondell, Debbie Reynolds, Cyd Charisse, Kathryn Grayson, Betty Hutton, Jane Withers, Martha Raye, Elke Sommer, Donald O'Connor, Roddy McDowall, Jane Russell, Cesar Romero, and Ann Miller are just a few Hollywood stars who were featured in dinner theatre.
-Actors from well remembered television series, such as Betty White, Ann B. Davis, Vivian Vance, Bob Denver, JoAnne Worley, Bernie Kopell, Dawn Wells, Ken Berry, Gavin MacLeod, Nancy Kulp, Frank Sutton, and Bob Crane were also used as headliners.
+Actors from well remembered television series, such as Betty White, Ann B. Davis, Vivian Vance, Bob Denver, Jo Anne Worley, Bernie Kopell, Dawn Wells, Ken Berry, Gavin MacLeod, Nancy Kulp, Frank Sutton, and Bob Crane were also used as headliners.
 Burt Reynolds owned a dinner theater in Jupiter, Florida from 1979 to 1997, as did actor Earl Holliman, who owned the Fiesta Dinner Playhouse in San Antonio, Texas.

 The boom ended in the mid-1980s, with many of the theaters closing.
 Film and television stars ceased working in dinner theater.
 Booth commented: "They could make more in a day doing a commercial than they could make during the entire run of dinner theater show, and they didn't have to travel.
 Plus, a lot of the stars just started dying off.
 It was a fine gig for a while."
 He said that, in 1999, you could count the number of surviving professional dinner theaters on two hands.
-There was a stigma attached to dinner theater and audiences got tired of such shows like The Last of the Red Hot Lovers and Arsenic and Old Lace.
+There was a stigma attached to dinner theater and audiences got tired of such shows like Last of the Red Hot Lovers and Arsenic and Old Lace.